-Dr Jaradat completed her MSc in Design and Digital Media at the Department of Architecture, The University of Edinburgh and worked as a Research Fellow and Sessional Lecturer at the University of Reading, School of Construction Management and Engineering after completing her PhD at the Design Innovation Research Centre (DIRC), University of Reading.
+Dr Jaradat completed her MSc in Design and Digital Media at the Department of Architecture, The University of Edinburgh and worked as a Research Fellow and Lecturer at the University of Reading, School of Construction Management and Engineering after completing her PhD at the Design Innovation Research Centre (DIRC), University of Reading.
 Her PhD and Post Doctoral research were funded by the Engineering and Physical Sciences Research Council (EPSRC) and investigated the use of Building Information Modelling (BIM) in interdisciplinary practices in the UK and USA.
 She collected data from leading architectural practices in Houston, Dallas, San Francisco and London.
 She was involved in large EPSRC funded research projects including the London 2012 Olympics Games Construction Project.
-Dr Jaradat was then appointed a Lecturer in the Built Environment and Course Director of BSc (Hons) Quantity Surveying Consultancy at the School of Engineering, Kingston University London before joining Edinburgh Napier University.
+She was then appointed a Course Director of BSc (Hons) Quantity Surveying Consultancy at the School of Engineering, Kingston University London before joining Edinburgh Napier University.

-Dr Jaradat has been successful in a Knowledge Transfer Partnerships (KTP) application for a funding competition from Innovate UK, to help businesses in the UK innovate and grow by linking them with an academic or research organisation and a graduate.
-She was awarded a total of £169,937.79 over 24 months to work as a Project Lead.
-The KTP is in collaboration with CSY – (Cameron, Strachan and Yuill Architects), a firm of Chartered Architects operating from four offices across South East Scotland and North East England.
-The aim of the KTP is to develop and implement an innovative and bespoke framework and recommendations to enable a more effective integrated systems approach to underpin growth of an SME in four strategic areas.
+Dr Jaradat has developed strong links with the industry and been successful in a Knowledge Transfer Partnerships (KTP) application for a funding competition from Innovate UK, to help businesses in the UK innovate and grow by linking them with an academic or research organisation and a graduate.
+She was awarded a total of £173,647 to work as a Project Lead in collaboration with CSY – (Cameron, Strachan and Yuill Architects), an architectural firm operating from four offices across South East Scotland and North East England.
+The aim of the KTP is to develop and implement an innovative and bespoke framework and recommendations to enable a more effective integrated systems approach to underpin growth of an SME in key strategic areas.
 This integrated approach is commonly referred to as BIM (Building Information Modelling and/or Management) and comprises tools, processes and technologies that are facilitated by digital documentation about a building, its performance, planning, construction and operation.

-Dr Jaradat is a reviewer for funding bodies including the Engineering and Physical Sciences Research Council (EPSRC) Peer Review College and Royal Academy of Engineering.
-She is also a Member of the Editorial Review Board of a peer-reviewed research journal: Open House International (OHI), Guest Editor on Special Issues of "Applied Sciences" and "Sustainability" journals, and reviewer for international refereed journals in the built environment including Sustainability; Applied Sciences; Building Research and Information; Construction Management and Economics; Engineering, Construction and Architectural Management, buildings and Cities and much more.
+Dr Jaradat is an experienced PhD Supervisor/Examiner and a Reviewer for funding bodies including the Engineering and Physical Sciences Research Council (EPSRC) Peer Review College and Royal Academy of Engineering.
+She is also a Member of the Editorial Review Board of a peer-reviewed research journal: Open House International (OHI), Guest Editor on Special Issues of "Applied Sciences" and "Sustainability" journals, and reviewer for over 15 international refereed journals in the built environment including Sustainability; Buildings; Applied Sciences; Building Research and Information; Construction Management and Economics; Engineering, Construction and Architectural Management; Buildings and Cities; Cities; Smart Cities; She Ji: The Journal of Design, Economics and Innovation, European Journal of Investigation in Health, Psychology and Education; International Journal of Environmental Research and Public Health and much more.
 Dr Jaradat's research interests span across a wide range of topics covering three main areas:

 1. The Digitisation of the Built Environment including: